vaughandroid/scrimp/README.md

 `./gradlew scrimpRun -PscrimpTasks="test connectedCheck" -PscrimpCommit=3b7e70c`

-## How does it work?

-Given a commit reference and a list of tasks to run for each module, the plugin will:

-1. Establish which files have changed.
-2. Work out out which modules those files belong to.
-3. Work out which modules depend on *those* modules (and so on...).
-4. Produce a set of tasks to be run.
-5. Run the final set of tasks.

-## Tips
+### Analyse changed and impacted modules

+If you need to apply some customisation - e.g. running different tasks for different modules - then Scrimp can produce a report of changed and impacted modules.

+`./gradlew scrimpAnalyse -PscrimpCommit=<commit ref>`

+This will output a file at `<build dir>/scrimp/module-analysis.json`.

+* The 'scrimpCommit' parameter is optional, and will default to HEAD (i.e. changes since the last commit).

+Example: Analyse changes since commit `3b7e70c`:

+`./gradlew scrimpAnalyse -PscrimpCommit=3b7e70c`

-### Test all changes on a branch
+### Getting a commit reference

+This is outside the scope of the plugin, and you may wish to use different strategies in different circumstances.

+When developing locally, you may wish to validate changes before each commit.
+In this case, you can not specify a commit and Scrimp will use `HEAD` by default.

-You can use `git merge-base HEAD <branch>` to find the most recent common ancestor of this branch and another branch.
+For CI, the recommended strategy is to have a "known good" branch, which is updated by your CI when tests pass successfully on your main branch.
+You can then use `git merge-base HEAD <branch>` to find the most recent common ancestor of this branch and another branch.
+For example, if your "known good" branch is called "green" your CI might run:

-So, to run tests for all changes since branching from 'master' you can do:

-`./gradlew scrimpRun -PscrimpTasks="test" -PscrimpCommit=$(git merge-base HEAD master)`
+`./gradlew scrimpRun -PscrimpTasks="test" -PscrimpCommit=$(git merge-base HEAD green)`

+## Other tasks

 ### List tasks (but do not run them)